Mary-Wanyama/Mary-Wanyama-motors-hub.github.io/README.md

-### Project Author:
-#### Mary-Wanyama-motors-hub.github.io
- _~~Contact information : immaculatemariah@gmail.com ~~_
-___
-### Project Name:
-#### Motors-Hub
-___
-#### Description
+# Mary-Wanyama-notors-hub.github.io
 This project is made to display different types of cars.
-It allows users to contribute on the cars as well rate the ones that are in the page.
-It uses both the public api and a local json file to display data and accept posts.
+It allows users to contribute on the cars as well view the ones that are in the page.
+It uses both the public api and a local server to display data and accept posts.
+## Installation
+The project utilizes external public APIs that dont require a key.
+It also use a local server that requres installation and running.
+To install, run the following command in the terminal '' To run the server, run the following command '' so as to use the system.
+## Usage
+The website can help you in identifying some of the best cars in the world as well as saving your own car data using the local host.
+## Contributing
+You are allowed to make pull requests on the projects for minor changes.
+For major changes however, make sure you open and issue to let me know of the changes you intend to make.
+Please try to perserve the project
+## License
+GNU GENERAL PUBLIC LICENSE
+more information is provided of the licence file.
+## The Author
+Mary wanyama
-#### setup
+#### Contact information
-To set up the project in your machine;
-1. you will have to install the json server by running the command, '' in the terminal.
-2. Navigate inside the project folder and  run the command, 'json-server --watch db.json'
-3. This command will keep the server running.
-This will enable the user to use the http request and responses with this project.
-4. Throught that interaction, the page becomes more fun and interactive.
-___

-This project is distributed under the license, _~~GNU GENERAL PUBLIC LICENSE.~~_ Therefore the project can be copied and distributed by anyone but it should not be changed.
-The licence file has more information.
+mary.wanyama@student.moringaschool.com
+### project link